codefellows-seattle-javascript-401d19/04-bitmap/lab-anthony-rob/README.md

 `<transformation>` must exist in the below Transformations list.

 ## Transformations:
+grayscaleSoft
-grayscaleSoft  *this is the best of the grayscale transformations grayscaleAvg grayscaleLum invert
+  - This is the best of the grayscale transformations, and can be used to take the noise out of a picture (although it does make it gray).
+Try running this first and then the red, green, or blue transforms. grayscaleAvg grayscaleLum invert